iskocodes/INTROvert/README.md

 ## INTROduction
 (get it?)
 <img src="https://github.com/iskocodes/INTROvert/blob/main/introvert%20gif.gif" alt="demo">
 Introvert allows you to choose any .ogv file to dispaly before opening ANY executable in your computer.
-As you can probably guess from the files, this is a linux only program, reasons why stated later.
+<b>If you are here for the windows version, it is available [here](https://github.com/iskocodes/INTROvert-Win).
+This is the linux version.</b>

 ## Setting Introvert up
 Setting Introvert up is really simple!